-Nationstar Mortgage officially announced its name change to “Mr. Cooper” this week in what appears to be an effort to make a fresh start with a more appealing and consumer friendly image.
+Nationstar Mortgage, which was once on the brink of failure, officially announced its name change to “Mr. Cooper” in August 2017 in what appeared to be an effort to make a fresh start with a more appealing and consumer friendly image.

-At first glance, the name Mr. Cooper sounds strange for a mortgage lender, but it kind of aligns with the hipster mortgage lenders that seem to be making their way to the forefront.
+At first glance, the name Mr. Cooper sounds strange for a mortgage lender, but it kind of aligns with the hipster mortgage lenders that seem to be making their way to the forefront these days.

 Some examples include Clara, SoFi, and Homie, all of which are appealing to Millennials instead of baby boomers, with fresh marketing tactics and less of that stale, serious financial stuff no one seems to be interested in anymore.

-Anyway, the new branding effort by Nationstar is supposed to encapsulate their renewed way of doing business.
+The new branding effort by Nationstar Mortgage, now Mr. Cooper, is supposed to encapsulate their renewed way of doing business.

 It sounds a little like something out of credit card issuer Discover’s playbook, with their quirky customer service ads and customer-first approach.